ETHSydney/ethsydney.github.io/README.md

-# Website for the SydEthereum meetup
+# SydEthereum Meetup

-See [GitHub Pages](https://pages.github.com/) for how this works
+Please complete the [SydEthereum Talk Proposal form](https://docs.google.com/forms/d/e/1FAIpQLScFmoo86OLTD6qWrmOFCqwtuIQM51kViUHeapscsGjGIveNNw/viewform) if you or someone from your organisation would like to talk at an upcoming SydEthereum event.